Longwoods Road / Ska-Nah-Doht Village Education Programs

 Email Agnes.Vriends@ltvca.ca or call 519-264-2420, Monday-Friday, 9:00 a.m. to 4:30 p.m.
 Please include your request and contact information; staff will follow up with a telephone call.

-We will review with you our COVID-19 Procedure for Fall Education Programming at Longwoods Road Conservation Area.
-This will include a checklist of points on our Booking Form of which to be aware.
-These documents will be emailed to you prior to your trip.
-A confirmation letter and LTVCA Covid-19 Screening Questionnaire and Acknowledgement and Assumption of Risk form will also be emailed to you prior to your trip.
+We will review with you our LTVCA Procedure for Education Programming at Longwoods Road Conservation Area.
+A confirmation letter and LTVCA Covid-19 Screening and Waiver form will also be emailed to you prior to your trip.

-Two Programs (3.5 – 4 hours, includes half hour lunch break)
+- 3.5 to 4 hours, includes a half hour lunch break

 1) The Ska-Nah-Doht Experience – Trail Walk includes Ska-Nah-Doht Village

 Learn about First Nations communities 1,000 years ago.
 Discuss contributions of First Nations peoples to the present.
-In the village; sit in a longhouse, role play and choose village leaders.
+See artifacts from 1,000 years ago, sit in the longhouse, and explore the village.

 3) Traditional Games – Outdoors